marafiq/adnanrafiq/blog/2022-03-03-what-why-how-of-facade-pattern-in-csharp/index.md

 - It hides and simplifies the interaction between the Consumer and the Facade.
 - It allows you to replace the sub-system without impacting the Consumer.

-The facade pattern is similar to Adapter Patter, but it hides sub-systems from its Consumer while the Adapter pattern focuses on the object or one sub-system.
+The facade pattern is similar to Adapter Pattern, but it hides sub-systems from its Consumer while the Adapter pattern focuses on the object or one sub-system.

 ## When to use Facade Pattern?
 You should refactor towards Facade Pattern when: